zeropsio/recipe-discord-nodejs/README.md

 # Zerops x Discord.js

-Discord.js is a powerful Node.js module that allows you to interact with the Discord API very easily.
-This is the most bare-bones example of [Discord.js](https://zerops.io) bot running on Zerops with a single ping command.
+Discord.js is a powerful module that allows you to interact with the Discord API very easily.
+This is the most bare-bones example of [Discord.js](https://zerops.io) bot running on Zerops with a single ping command on Node.js runtime.

 ![discordjs](https://github.com/zeropsio/recipe-shared-assets/blob/main/covers/svg/cover-discordjs.svg)